-Development is inherently connected to changes in the interactions among actors, as well as changes in actor access to resources.
+Development is inherently connected to changes in the interactions among social actors, as well as changes in actor access to resources.

 In development strategies and initiatives one often makes assumptions on actors and the (possible) claims these actors have on resources.
-Baseline descriptions of the current situation, the prevailing statutes, and of the change initiatives to which actors have committed, frequently occur.
+Baseline descriptions of the current situation, the prevailing statutes, and of the change initiatives to which actors have committed, are frequently made.

 As many actors participate, or have stakes, in concurrent and successive initiatives, much will be written about each actor, yet no initiative will provide and maintain a comprehensive and up-to-date description of the status quo, and there will be no consensus description.
 Facts and views about the current situation, statutes and the (expected) impact of statutes and initiatives are usually presented with a filter that is biased by opinion:

 - to underscore the opinion that government has too many powers, the claims of government agencies will be presented as if no checks and balances exist and as if officials act in a role of principal rather than in a role of agent;

-- in weak democracies, the having of private ends in the public service easily coexists with the perception of unchecked and broad powers of government induced by a narrow discourse of lean government and deregulation, and by the poor attention given to the division of powers that comes with democratic institutions and social contracts.
+- in weak democracies, the having of private ends in the public service easily coexists with the perception of unchecked and broad powers of government, a narrow discourse of lean government and deregulation, and poor attention being given to the division of powers that comes with democratic institutions and social contracts.

 Mutual Accountability in Democratic Arenas with Clear Claims and Mandates